mrdon/AJS/README.txt

 Component documentation and release notes can be found at http://confluence.atlassian.com/display/AUI

-The AUI build uses the Atlassian Plugin SDK to simplify its build and allow tests to be run in actual products.
+The AUI build uses the Atlassian reference application (REFAPP) for development and testing.
+The simplest way to ensure you have the dependencies covered is to install the Atlassian Plugin SDK (http://confluence.atlassian.com/display/DEVNET/Developing+your+Plugin+using+the+Atlassian+Plugin+SDK).

 To run the full build, execute: